Helping Your Student Manage Their Financial Responsibility

 Students may have charges applied to their student accounts for a variety of reasons and by several different departments within NDSU.
 Tuition charges are the direct result of registration activity and rates are determined by many factors including the student’s residency, major, full/part-time status, and academic level.
-Student fees, however, are charged uniformly to all students on a per-credit basis, up to twelve credits.
-Additional fees may be assessed on specific courses and programs.
+Student fees, however, are charged uniformly to all students on a per-credit basis, up to thirteen credits.
+Additional fees may be assessed on specific courses.
 Please visit the Tuition & Fees page for more detailed information.
 Examples of potential additional fees: library, bookstore, inclusive access (e-books), student health, parking citations and permits, lost ID cards, new student fees, dormitory, meal plans, etc.

 The student bears the sole responsibility of ensuring that the account is paid in a timely manner.
 While assistance from family members is appreciated, they do not have any individual responsibility for making payment.
 Failure to pay the balance owed will result in the account being referred to a collection agency and this may adversely affect the student’s credit rating.
 Both students and family members are encouraged to read the Financial Obligation Agreement, which is electronically signed during the registration process each semester.

 Students may drop a class or withdraw from the University and receive a full refund of tuition and fees.
 Whether or not the student is eligible for a refund depends upon the timing of their decision and that proper procedures are followed.
 In the fall and spring semesters, this deadline passes shortly after the first week of classes ends.
 For additional information regarding dates/deadlines and dropping vs. withdrawing, go to: Effects of Dropping or Withdrawing on Student Account Balances.